 Of course, however high profile your networking makes you, the sheer scale of online tools means that they need to be at the core of your strategy.

-Step one has to be your Linkedin profile.
-An optimized profile will help you stand out on the platform and can quickly increase your visibility to relevant recruiters.
+Step one has to be your LinkedIn profile.
+LinkedIn profile optimization will help you stand out on the platform and can quickly increase your visibility to relevant recruiters.

 Headhunters don’t just search based on job titles!